How is Guardianship determined?

+The least restrictive option for personal decision making should be pursued, prior to guardianship being considered.
+There may be individuals where lessor restrictive options are appropriate, such as supported decision making.
 Determining whether a person requires a legal guardian or financial conservator at the age of 18 is a process that starts before the person's 18th birthday.
 Discussion among family members, friends, and team members regarding this important decision should happen long before the necessary court action occurs.
-There may be individuals where lessor restrictive options are appropriate.

 Upon turning age 18, your child becomes a legal adult with all the rights and responsibilities of any other adult.
 If you have concerns that your child's judgment or decision-making is a threat to their welfare, or ability to make responsible personal and financial decisions, you may wish to request the court to assign a designated conservator or guardian.
 This is a legal process, done in court, and financial help may be available.
 A guardian or conservator may be a relative, another individual, or an agency.
 Without a legal guardian assigned by the court, all persons are responsible to apply for their own services.